 - 1. Define an attribute set.
-See Section 10.2.1. - 2.
+See Section 11.2.1. - 2.
 Define an Expression column in a user table.
-See Section 10.2.2.
+See Section 11.2.2.

 - 3. Insert expressions in the table.
-See Section 10.2.3. - 4.
+See Section 11.2.3. - 4.
 Apply the SQL EVALUATE operator to compare expressions to incoming data items.
-See Section 10.3.
+See Section 11.3.

-Figure 10-1 shows the process steps for creating and implementing a rules application based on Expression Filter.
+Figure 11-1 shows the process steps for creating and implementing a rules application based on Expression Filter.
 The remaining sections in this chapter guide you through this procedure.

-Figure 10-1 Expression Filter Implementation Process for a Rules Application
+Figure 11-1 Expression Filter Implementation Process for a Rules Application

-10.2.1 Defining Attribute Sets
+11.2.1 Defining Attribute Sets

-A special form of an Oracle object type is used to create an attribute set.
-(For more information about object types, see Oracle Database Application Developer's Guide - Object-Relational Features.)
+Use a special form of an Oracle object type to create an attribute set.
+(For more information about object types, see Oracle Database Object-Relational Developer's Guide.)